Love cycling, extreme challenges and accomplishing something that your friends will just shake their heads at?

 Over 10 years ago a couple people got together and asked themselves – Can we organize a bicycle expedition that crosses Africa from Cairo to Cape Town?
 Western authorities strenuously warned against it.
 Friends looked at them like they had lost their marbles.
 But they persisted in their dream and in 2003 the inaugural Tour d’Afrique Bicycle Expedition took place.
 And guess what?
 It was a success and unleashed a world-wide wave of interest in supported, long distance cycling.
 Africa was followed by similar trips across Europe, Asia, South and North America and finally Oceania.

-Having created these trans-continental cycling expeditions, we decided to bind them all together and so, 7Epics was born – the ultimate cycling adventure; a race for those who want to race, an ultimate challenge to be an EFI for those who want to cycle every inch, a travelogue for those who like to cycle the four corners of the planet; east and west, north and south, a platform to raise funds for those who like to set themselves a goal with a cause and a for many others a marvelous opportunity to cycle faraway places, enjoy the world and escape the drudgery of modern life.
+Having created these trans-continental cycling expeditions, we decided to bind them all together and so, 7Epics was born – the ultimate cycling adventure; an ultimate challenge to be an EFI for those who want to cycle every inch, a travelogue for those who like to cycle the four corners of the planet; east and west, north and south, a platform to raise funds for those who like to set themselves a goal with a cause and a for many others a marvelous opportunity to cycle faraway places, enjoy the world and escape the drudgery of modern life.